nikhilbaradwaj/FIndPairsForSprint/README.md

 `python -m pytest`

+#### To test with coverage_schema
+`coverage run -m pytest`
+`coverage report -m`

 #### To Run

-`python app/pairs.py 12`
+`python app/pairs.py app/employees.json 12`

-12 is the number of weeks to schedule for.
+12 is the number of weeks

-It will print the schedule as well as save the schedule to `app/output.txt`
+The output will be printed as well as saved to app/output.txt